 May 11, 2019

-To celebrate this year’s Cricket World Cup in England, the historical home of the sport, Brian Levison (author of Remarkable Cricket Grounds) selects his First XI of the quirkiest, most beautiful and quintessentially English cricket grounds.
+In honour of England’s remarkable Cricket World Cup win, Brian Levison (author of Remarkable Cricket Grounds) selects his First XI of the quirkiest, most beautiful and quintessentially English cricket grounds.

 Lynton & Lynmouth Cricket Club, Devon